filonico/branchiopoda_Hox_ParaHox/README.md

 # Comparative genomics of *Hox* and *ParaHox* genes among major lineages of Branchiopoda with emphasis on tadpole shrimps — Data and code
 **[Filippo Nicolini](https://linktr.ee/filo.nico/)**, **[Jacopo Martelossi](https://github.com/jacopoM28/)**, **[Giobbe Forni](https://github.com/for-giobbe/)**, **Castrense Savojardo**, **Barbara Mantovani**, **[Andrea Luchetti](https://github.com/andluche)**

-In this repository you will find raw data and codes used to perform the analyses of *Hox* and *ParaHox* genes (HPHGs) in Branchiopoda.
+In this repository you will find raw data and codes used to perform the analyses of *Hox* and *ParaHox* genes (HPHGs) in Branchiopoda which are found in:

+Nicolini F, Martelossi J, Forni G, Savojardo C, Mantovani B and Luchetti A (2023).
+[Comparative genomics of *Hox* and *ParaHox* genes among major lineages of Branchiopoda with emphasis on tadpole shrimps](https://www.frontiersin.org/articles/10.3389/fevo.2023.1046960/full). *Front.
+Ecol.
+Evol.* 11:1046960.

 ![Immagine 2022-09-02 173353](https://user-images.githubusercontent.com/72141380/188184557-dcbc7ce9-8222-4362-9dca-87f2d16e1952.png)